 The House of Windsor came into being in 1917.
-Until then the Royal Family had borne the name Saxe-Coburg-Gotha which had come to them through marriage in 1840.
-Amid a wave of anti-German feeling during the First World War, George V decided a change was needed and, by adopting a new name, the Windsor dynasty was born.
+Until then, the Royal Family had borne the name Saxe-Coburg-Gotha that had come to them through marriage in 1840.
+Amidst a wave of anti-German feeling during the First World War, George V decided to adopt a new name and the Windsor dynasty was born.

-Today, there are four generations of the House of Windsor.
-As a royal house that is continually evolving, 2013 saw a landmark change take place.
-Under the Succession to the Crown Act, male heirs no longer take precedence over their sisters, bringing an end to the system of preference that existed since the Act of Settlement of 1701.
-This means Princess Charlotte of Cambridge is now fourth in line to the throne, following her grandfather The Prince of Wales, father The Duke of Cambridge and elder brother Prince George of Cambridge.
+implemented numerous modern changes in recent years, perhaps most notably in 2013.
+Under the Succession to the Crown Act, male heirs no longer take precedence over their sisters, which ended the system of preference that existed since the Act of Settlement of 1701.
+As a result, Her Royal Highness Princess Charlotte of Wales is third in line to the throne, following her father, His Royal Highness The Prince of Wales, and elder brother, His Royal Highness Prince George of Wales.